Levridge-Tory/LevridgeIntegrationDocs/docs/CreateProcurementHierarchy.md

 ## How to Create Procurement Hierarchy

-1. Go to Product Information Management > SEtup > Categories and Attributes > Category Hierarchies.
+1. Go to Product Information Management > Setup > Categories and Attributes > Category Hierarchies.
 2. Click New.
 ![ProcurementHierarchy2](./assets/images/ProcurementHierarchy/ProcurementHierarchy2.png)
 3. In the Name field, type a value.